 Sinclair is convinced that the ship's original destination — a mythic island at the world's edge called Horizon — is the source of the prima materia, the Philosopher's Stone, quintessence.
 The medievalist's equivalent of the Higgs boson, it's the primary metaphysical substance from which all other matter is made.
 Sinclair is convinced Horizon holds the solution to his ultimate goal, to defeat death itself.
 Sinclair, through some devious machinations, buys the Western Star and ropes Parris, along with the doctor's headstrong daughter Catherine, into a return voyage west.
 And none too soon, as Edward's sudden death is sending his supporters and England's Protestants fleeing the country in panic.

 From the prologue, the book never dials down the excitement.
-Walton is something of a literary alchemist himself.
-He has distilled his narrative to storytelling craft in its best and purest form, never self-indulgent, always focused on maximizing the reader's emotional involvement.
 It's a page-turner.
 Pacing is brisk, yet not so much it overwhelms narrative depth.
-Character development is sensitive and, for the most part, resists cliché.
+Character development is sensitive, even if some of the players are a bit arch.
 Suspense is tight and surprises are always around the proverbial corner.
 It may seem an overused trope to cast Catherine in the familiar (and seemingly anachronistic) role of proto-feminist rebel, chafing against patriarchal attitudes and gender roles, ready and able to take her place among the men as a scientific thinker and fearless explorer.
 But the sober truth is that even in 2013, we live in a culture that disrespects and devalues women's contributions and participation in traditionally male-dominated fields.
-And however many stories out there have offered us heroic Catherines to root for, it's a fact that the message her kind of character sends is still relevant and necessary.

 I found it a pleasant surprise that there were so many ideas to admire in a book from an author who comes from such a very different place, philosophically, than I do.
 From reading his blog, I'd say his own beliefs have given him some ideas on the nature of science that are — how do I put this politely? — eccentric.
 Regardless, Walton has constructed a story that legitimately can be called science fiction, and good science fiction to boot.
 It describes men and women in an age of discovery using every intellectual tool at their disposal to learn the facts about their world, to experiment with what they find, to argue and repeat and keep pushing forward until they get the answers right.
 It's a story propelled by its heroes' insatiable thirst for knowledge.
 And that is science to its core.